-The proposed legislation, General Assembly Raised Bill No. 6916, aims to restrict the use of neonicotinoids, a class of pesticides, in various commercial and agricultural applications to protect public health and the environment.
-Effective January 1, 2028, the bill prohibits the application of neonicotinoids on golf courses, lawns, playing fields, outdoor ornamental plants, state or municipal properties, and certain crops (corn, wheat, and soybean), with an exception for structural pest management near building foundations.
-The Commissioner of Energy and Environmental Protection is granted the authority to suspend these restrictions during an environmental emergency if specific criteria are met, including the effectiveness of neonicotinoids in addressing the emergency without causing unreasonable adverse effects.
+The proposed legislation, General Assembly Raised Bill No. 6916, aims to restrict the use of neonicotinoids, a class of pesticides, in various commercial and agricultural applications.
+Effective January 1, 2028, the bill prohibits the use of neonicotinoids on golf courses, lawns, playing fields, outdoor ornamental plants, state or municipal properties, and crops such as corn, wheat, and soybean.
+However, exceptions are made for applications near building foundations to manage structural pests.
+The Commissioner of Energy and Environmental Protection is granted the authority to suspend these restrictions during an environmental emergency if certain conditions are met, including the effectiveness of neonicotinoids in addressing the emergency without causing unreasonable adverse effects on the environment.

-Additionally, starting January 1, 2029, the bill prohibits the distribution or sale of agricultural seeds treated with neonicotinoids unless a waiver is issued by the Commissioner of Agriculture, contingent upon the completion of integrated pest management training and a pest risk assessment.
-The bill also repeals and replaces existing regulations regarding best practices for minimizing airborne neonicotinoid dust from treated seeds, incorporating new definitions and guidelines.
-The overall intent of the bill is to mitigate the environmental impact of neonicotinoids while allowing for their controlled use in specific circumstances.
+Additionally, starting January 1, 2029, the bill prohibits the distribution or sale of agricultural seeds treated with neonicotinoids unless a waiver is issued by the Commissioner of Agriculture.
+This waiver can only be granted after the applicant completes integrated pest management training and conducts a pest risk assessment.
+The bill also repeals and replaces existing language in section 22-61k of the general statutes, updating the definition of neonicotinoids and establishing best practices for minimizing airborne pesticide dust.
+The act emphasizes the importance of protecting public health and the environment while allowing for necessary pest management practices under regulated conditions.

 Statutes affected: Raised Bill: 22-61k